 The Faculty Bylaws establish the Academic Policy Council (APC) as the body responsible for the school's academic policy.
-The senior.
-Associate Dean chairs the APC, and its other members include the president and dean, associate dean for student affairs, academic department chairpersons, the director of the library, and one student representative (president of the student government association).
+The Senior Associate Dean for Educational Affairs chairs the APC, and its other members include the president and dean, associate dean for student affairs, academic department chairpersons, the director of the library, and one student representative (president of the student government association).
 The Faculty Assembly elects four representatives (two basic science and two clinical science faculty members) to serve staggered two-year terms on the APC.
 Other members of the administration serve as staff to the APC but have no vote.
 The APC meets monthly or special sessions as necessary.